Updated: Jan 13

 Let me open this up for you.
-Business owners need to develop, and as they do, so do their staff.
-You may have heard some say: “What if we train our staff and they leave?" or “What if we don’t train them, and they stay?"
+Entrepreneurs need to grow, and as they do, so do their staff.
+You may have heard the question: “What if we train our staff and they leave?".
+Alright, but let me switch it the other way around: “What if we don’t train our people, and they stay?"
 Indeed, what if your staff stay while they lack the skills to perform their job to the best of their abilities, because, since you are afraid they quit, you have decided that they should not be trained?
 I have met many business owners claiming that they had stopped providing training to their staff because they were leaving the company afterward.
 Interestingly, I never had that issue in 18 years running businesses.
-Of course, I had to deal with staff resignations, not because I was offering training courses, but because, one way or another, I had ceased caring about them.
+Of course, I had to deal with staff resignations, not because I was offering training courses, but because, one way or another, I was not caring enough.
 To train the staff or not to train the staff, that is not the question.
-The real question is: To show leadership or not to show leadership?
+The real question is: To be a leader or not to be a leader?
 If you practice a sport, you easily understand that you need to put a certain amount of training in order to get better at it.
-The same principle applies at work.
+The same principle applies with entrepreneurship.
 Competence is a basic human need.
-As a leader, you are responsible to develop your people's skills so they keep on progressing.
-Here are 5 easy-to-implement suggestions to create a learning environment:
+As an entrepreneur, you are a leader, and you are responsible to develop your people's skills so they keep on progressing.
+Let me give you 5 easy-to-implement suggestions to create a learning environment within your company:

 Ask your staff to read a specific book, listen to a particular podcast, or watch a video, then reflect on it together, and brainstorm the implications on your business.